 Students who score 75 or above in the speaking test are also exempted from the preparatory program and continue in their departments.
-Those who fail at any of these stages are placed at an appropriate level according to their results at the Placement Exam to be held later and study in the English Preparatory Program for one year.
+Those who fail at any of these stages are placed at an appropriate level according to their results at the Placement Exam to be held later and study in the English Preparatory Program.

 HALF-TERM PROFICIENCY EXAM

 At the end of the first semester (Track 2), a Proficiency Exam recommended by the Council of Higher Education is given by the program.
 The content of this exam and its implementation do not differ from the previous exam, except for the fact that it does not include a speaking test.

 The English Preparatory Program consists of four tracks, each of which is eight or nine weeks long.
 In each stage, all the basic skills are covered and students are assessed accordingly.
 Students will receive an average grade in each track from teacher assessment (TA), track project, portfolio, Mid-track Exam (MTE) and the Track Achievement Test (TAT).
 Furthermore, the ESP (English for Specific Purposes) are also added to the track averages in the two tracks in the Spring Semester.
 Since Istanbul Medipol University Preparatory Program does not apply a modular system, track repetition is not possible.
 New classes are created after each track according to students’ levels.

 ASSESSMENT AND EVALUATION SYSTEM

 Once students are placed in classes at a suitable level, a program that is based on the analysis of department needs is followed.
-The following testing and assessment system is used in each track of the academic phases.
+The following testing and assessment system is used throughout the academic calendar.

-Each student is given a weekly teacher’s assessment score by each instructor separately based on the student’s attendance, participation and homework assignments.
-The average of assessment scores from all teachers of a student constitutes 10% of the track score.
+TEACHER ASSESSMENT (TA): Each student is given a weekly teacher’s assessment score by each instructor separately based on the student’s attendance, participation and homework assignments.

-At the end of each track, there will be a Track Achievement Test assessing students’ progress.
-This exam constitutes 40% of the track score.
+TRACK ACHIEVEMENT TEST (TAT): At the end of each track, there will be a Track Achievement Test assessing students’ progress.

 ESP (English for Specific Purposes): In order to familiarize our students with the terminology they will use in their departments, ESP course (professional English) is given.
-Professional English accounts for 10% of the annual assessment score and is given only in the 2nd semester.
+These lessons are given in the second semester.

 The passing grade for the Preparatory Program is 70 (on annual grading).
-The annual grading is comprised by 60% of the total average score of four tracks and 40% of the P.L.A.T.
-Exam.
-If a student’s overall average score from the four tracks is 80 or higher, s/he is exempted from the P.L.A.T exam.
+The annual grading is made up of 60% of the total average score of four tracks and 40% of the P.L.A.T.
+Exam score.
+If a student’s overall average score from the four tracks is 80 or higher, s/he is considered successful and is exempted from the P.L.A.T exam.
 (When the education is 100% Online, the passing grade for the academic year is made up of 40% of the average score of four tracks and 60% of the P.L.A.T. score)

 OTHER THINGS TO KNOW ABSENTEEISM

 Attendance to classes is obligatory for students to uphold their achievement in all tracks.
 A strict policy is applied to keep records of attendance and all instructors are responsible to do so as it affects the weekly TA scores.
-However, students are permitted to be absent from 15% of the total number of classes.
-The exact amount of classes is announced to students during the Orientation Program.
-Any student exceeding the total number fails to take the PLAT Exam.
+If the student is absent from more than 15% of the total number of lessons taught, s/he loses the right to take the P.L.A.T.
+Exam held at the end of the academic year.

 Each instructor is assigned a class at the beginning of each track.
 This instructor is responsible for informing and guiding the students regarding announcements, lesson flows, exam content, project and portfolio processes and administrative matters.